joshua-s/C-Programs/README.md

 # C-Programs
-A Compilation of some programs developed in the C language as part of my Computer Systems Class
+A compilation of some programs developed in the C language as part of my Computer Systems class